SinglePages/NeuralNetworks/Source/Sections/04-SingleNeuron.m4.md

 ]])

 With the two update equations shown in the previous answer we have everything we need to train our neuron model.
-Looking at these two equations you might wonder about the purpose of $\alpha$ (i.e., the "learning rate").
+Looking at these two equations you might wonder about the purpose of $η$ (i.e., the "learning rate").
 This factor enables us to tune how fast or slow we learn.
-If $\alpha$ is set too high we might not be able to learn, and it it is set too low we might learn prohibitively slowly.
+If $η$ is set too high we might not be able to learn, and it it is set too low we might learn prohibitively slowly.
 We will go into more details on optimization in [@sec:opti].

 ## Neuron Batch Gradient Descent